-The proposed Conservation land use designation is compatible with the adjacent properties and their land uses, and with the surrounding area.
+The proposed Conservation zoning is compatible with the adjacent properties, their zoning and land use, and with the surrounding area.
 See Table 1 on Page 8 of this document for a tabular summary of adjacent existing uses and adjacent land use and zoning categories.
 As noted in the Description section of this report, see Exhibit B-1 for the aerial photograph, and Exhibits B-2 and B-3 for maps of the existing and proposed land use for the property and surrounding area.